 CLF has provided the Court with no legal basis to conclude that Defendants have an obligation to address or consider risks of severe precipitation and flooding long beyond the conceivable life of the Terminal's Permit.
-Instead, CLF engaged with arguments that Defendants have not made: "that te [sic] NPDES program's five-year permit term forecloses any obligation [they have] to consider climate-related impacts on the Terminal," Opp. at 33, and that the Terminal's permit should be read to include a force majeure or act of God exemption.
+Instead, CLF engaged with arguments that Defendants have not made: "that the NPDES program's five-year permit term forecloses any obligation [they have] to consider climate-related impacts on the Terminal," Opp. at 37, ECF No. 47-1, and that the Terminal's permit should be read to include a force majeure or act of God exemption.
+12 Id. at 39 n.34.
+CLF chose to address these straw men rather than explain to the